 - 2. Amounts that must be deducted from incurred claims include: - a.
 Overpayment recoveries received from Network Providers; - b.
-If applicable, prescription drug rebates received and accrued by the Contractor, as well as rebates available and retained by the pharmacy benefits manager; - 3.
+If applicable, prescription drug rebates received and accrued by the Contractor; - 3.
 Expenditures that must be included in incurred claims include: - a.
-The amount of incentive and bonus payments made, or expected to be made, to Network Providers: - b.
+The amount of incentive and bonus payments made, or expected to be made, to Network Providers; - b.
 The amount of claims payments recovered through fraud reduction efforts, not to exceed the amount of fraud reduction expenses.
 The amount of fraud reduction expenses must not include activities specified in paragraph 42 C.F.R. § 438.8(e)(4); (This allows for a potential offset against a portion of the recovery amounts deducted from the incurred claims as required in Section B.2.a.)